Knguyen-dev/cs-notes/Backend-notes/auth_notes/auth_basics/README.md

   applications.
 We're going to take notes on authentication and how to do it in express.

+# Authentication choices:
+- There are many authentication options, in nodeJS and programming in general.
+From least to most complex:

+1. Sessions
+2. JSON Web Tokens (JWT)
+3. OAuth: An authentication protocol.
+Separates authentication and authorization.
+'Authentication' is verifying who the user is, whilst authorization is who has access to what resources.
+What a particular user has authorization to access.
+Are they only able to do GET requests, or are they also able to edit things?
+This is used more by big companies.
+4. Custom authentication implementation methods.

-# passportJS package
+# passportJS:

-- Package for user authentication.
+- Authentication middleware for Node.js.
+Uses various different strategies or methods for authentication, from logging in with username and password, to authentication with Google.
+Allows us developers to create 'strategies' to customize our authentication.

 # bcrypt:
 - A simple library that helps hash passwords.
-This was explained in the file sharing project ,but we want to hash passwords so that even if a person has access to the database, they won't be able to see the real passwords of the people recorded in the database, just the hashes of their passwords.
+This was explained in the file sharing project, but we want to hash passwords so that even if a person has access to the database, they won't be able to see the real passwords of the people recorded in the database, just the hashes of their passwords.

 # Terms: